 A: The best sources of disc golf discs in Calgary are:

 Don’s Hobby Shop – located at 1515 Centre St NW.

 Lifesport – located at 1110 Gladstone Rd NW

-They both carry a full line of discs from most of the major companies.
+They all carry a full line of discs from most of the major companies.